TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/10-template-creation-by-example.rst

 ``<sjr:format.numericRange>{offer.ageRange}</sjr:format.numericRange>``

-Alternatively you can use the inline notation of Fluid (therefore see the box :ref:`inline-notation-vs-tag-based-notation` earlier in this chapter):
+Alternatively you can use the inline notation of Fluid (therefore see the box
+:ref:`Inline Notation Versus Tag Based Notation <inline-notation-vs-tag-based-notation>` earlier in this chapter):

 ``{offer.ageRange->sjr:format.numericRange()}``